Jarrett Culver: Minnesota Timberwolves (2019–2021)

-Culver was selected as the sixth pick of the 2019 NBA draft by the Phoenix Suns.
+Culver was selected as the 6th pick of the 2019 NBA draft by the Phoenix Suns.
 His draft rights were immediately traded to the Minnesota Timberwolves in exchange for Dario Šarić and the eleventh pick of the draft.
 The trade was officially completed on July 6.
-Two days later, Culver signed his rookie scale contract with the Wolves.
-On October 23, 2019, he made his NBA debut, coming off from bench in a 127–126 overtime win over the Brooklyn Nets with four points, two assists, and one steal.
+Two days later, Culver signed his rookie-scale contract with the Wolves.
+On October 23, 2019, he made his NBA debut, coming off from bench in a 127–126 overtime win over the Brooklyn Nets with four points, two assists and one steal.
 On January 18, 2020, Culver scored a career-high 26 points, alongside four rebounds and two blocks, in a 112–122 loss to the Toronto Raptors.

 On January 3, 2021, Culver recorded a season-high 20 points, alongside six rebounds and three steals, in a 109–124 loss to the Denver Nuggets.
 On April 29, the Timberwolves announced that Culver would undergo season-ending right ankle surgery on May 7.
 During the 2020–21 season, Culver saw his role reduced from his rookie year.

-Memphis Grizzlies (2021–2022)
+Memphis Grizzlies / Hustle (2021–2022)

 On August 25, 2021, Culver was traded, alongside Juancho Hernangómez, to the Memphis Grizzlies in exchange for Patrick Beverley.
 In October, the Grizzlies declined Culver's fourth-year option.
 On April 10, 2022, he scored a season-high 14 points in a 110–139 loss to the Boston Celtics.
-On April 19, during the first round of the playoffs, Culver made his playoff debut, recording two points, three rebounds and two steals in a 124–96 Game 2 win over the Minnesota Timberwolves.
-The Grizzlies ended up winning the series in six games, and advanced to the second round to face the eventual champions, the Golden State Warriors.
+On April 19, during the first round of the playoffs, Culver made his playoff debut, recording two points, three rebounds and two steals in a 124–96 game 2 win over the Minnesota Timberwolves.
+The Grizzlies ended up winning the series in six games and advanced to the second round to face the eventual champions, the Golden State Warriors.
 The Grizzlies lost to the Warriors in six games.

-Atlanta Hawks (2022–2023)
+Atlanta Hawks / College Park Skyhawks (2022–2023)

 On September 12, 2022, Culver signed a two-way contract with the Atlanta Hawks.
 On January 14, 2023, he was waived by the Hawks.

-Rio Grande Valley Vipers (2023–present)
+Rio Grande Valley Vipers (2023–2024)

-On January 26, 2023, the Rio Grande Valley Vipers acquired Culver from College Park Skyhawks via trade.
+On January 26, 2023, Culver was traded to the Rio Grande Valley Vipers.

+Osceola Magic (2024–2025)

+On September 11, 2024, Culver signed with the Orlando Magic, but was waived on October 19.
+Eight days later, he joined the Osceola Magic.

+Sendai 89ers (2025–present)

+On June 20, 2025, Culver signed with the Sendai 89ers of the B.League.